Acoustic Design of Schools

 • To ensure noise from one classroom does not affect the classroom next door.

-• Ensuring suitable internal ambient noise levels
+• Suitable internal ambient noise levels

-• To ensure noise from outside (e.g. road traffic, railways etc) and noise from building services (e.g. mechanical ventilation) do not cause a distraction.
+• To ensure noise from outside (e.g. road traffic, railways, etc) and noise from building services (e.g. mechanical ventilation) do not cause a distraction.

 • Suitable design of absorption and room layouts